zunc/BE-PUM/README.md

 Publications

 Minh Hai Nguyen, Thien Binh Nguyen, Thanh Tho Quan and Mizuhito Ogawa (2013), A Hybrid Aproach for Control Flow Graph Construction from Binary Code, In Proceedings of the 20th Asia-Pacific Software Engineering Conference (APSEC 2013), Postgrad Symposium, Thailand

 N. M. Hai, O. Mizuhito, and Q. T. Tho.
 Pushdown model generation of malware.
 Technical report, Japan Advanced Institute of Science and Technology, Japan, 2014

-Nguyen Minh Hai, Mizuhito Ogawa, Quan Thanh Tho, ìObfuscation code localization based on CFG generation of malwareî, The 8th International Symposium on Foundations & Practice of Security, Springer, Clermont-Ferrand, France, 2015
+Nguyen Minh Hai, Mizuhito Ogawa, Quan Thanh Tho, ‚ÄúObfuscation code localization based on CFG generation of malware‚Äù, The 8th International Symposium on Foundations & Practice of Security, Springer, Clermont-Ferrand, France, 2015

 Download

 If you experience difficulty downloading, do send me an email (nguyenmhai1984@gmail.com) and we shall contact you as soon as possible (within the same day).